-Under the Swiss Solvency Test ("SST"), TRZ's Target Capital is calculated using the StandRe model for the claims and reserve risks i.e. attritional and individual large loss events and its internal model for nat cat events.
+Under the Swiss Solvency Test ("SST"), TRZ's Target Capital is calculated using the standard model components provided by FINMA for all but the Nat Cat risk where an internal model is used.
 The SST adopts a risk-based and total balance sheet approach providing a market-consistent assessment of the value of TRZ's assets and liabilities.
 Possible changes to these balance sheet positions over the SST year are then modelled in order to arrive at the total required capital.